AninditaBasu/writing-technically/docs/source/courses-dita-authoring-tags-cheatsheet.md

       2. Come, let us gather our nets from the shore.
       3. Set our catamarans free.

-   .. tab:: DITA-tagged sample text
+   .. tab:: Tagged sample text

       .. code:: xml